microsoft/frontend-bootcamp/step1-04/demo/README.md

 ### Adding State

-JavaScript classes uses a `constructor` method to instantiate each copy of a class, along with any applicable state.
-Let's create a new component called `Counter` and give it a state of `clicks` with a default value of `0`;
+JavaScript classes use a `constructor` method to instantiate each copy of a class, along with any applicable state.
+Let's create a new component called `Counter` and give it a state containing a `clicks` property with a default value of `0`;

 ```js
 class Counter extends React.Component {